 Airwheel Announces Expanded Global Deployment Of AI-Enabled Rideable Smart Electric Cabin Suitcase

+BRUSSELS, BELGIUM, Feb 12, 2026 - (ACN Newswire) - Airwheel recently announced the expanded global deployment of its AI-enabled rideable electric cabin suitcase, as the company responds to rising international travel volumes and growing demand for intelligent short-distance mobility solutions in airports, rail terminals, and large transportation venues worldwide.
+A new product category is rapidly entering the mainstream-one that combines hardware innovation, intelligent control systems, and a redefinition of travel behavior.
+At the forefront of this shift is Airwheel rideable electric suitcase.

-Within this emerging category, Airwheel high-potential technology opportunity for 2026.
+Within this emerging category, Airwheel has distinguished itself through long-term technological accumulation and a systematically built global presence, increasingly positioning the company as a high-potential technology opportunity for 2026.
 Airwheel has secured 600+ patents worldwide, spanning motion control algorithms, electric drive systems, intelligent sensing, and structural engineering, all of which have been successfully industrialized and deployed at scale in real-world products.

 Complementing its technology base, Airwheel has completed trademark registrations in over 168 countries and regions, enabling global compliance and commercialization.
 The company has received the 2025 Global Recognition AwardTM, and its products have earned multiple international honors, including the IDEA Design Award (USA), IAI International Design Award, and Berlin Design Award, validating its competitiveness across technology, design, and user experience.